httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## The a Parameter {#parameter-a}

 The REQUIRED "a" (public key) parameter is a byte sequence that contains the public key used by the server to validate the signature provided by the client.
 This avoids key confusion issues (see {{SEEMS-LEGIT}}).
+The encoding of the public key is described in {{context}}.

 ## The p Parameter {#parameter-p}